dontAskVI/Hyperledger-Burrow-Petshop/README.md

 ```$ sudo apt install nodejs```

-Now that you have Git, nodejs and npm installed we need to clone the Hyperledger Burrow petshop directory to the local machne.
+Now that you have Git, nodejs and npm installed we need to clone the Hyperledger Burrow petshop directory to the local machine.
 ```$ git clone https://github.com/Villem-OskarOssip/hyperledger-burrow-pet-shop.git```
 ```$ cd hyperledger-burrow-pet-shop```